sasamil/Die_Hard-Problem/README.md

 # Die_Hard
 Generalized version of Simon's problem (<i>Die Hard With A Vengeance</i>) and its solution.

-In <i>"Die Hard With a Vengeance"</i> movie, a bomber named Simon Says was terrorizing the city.
+In the <i>"Die Hard With a Vengeance"</i> movie, a bomber named Simon Says was terrorizing the city.
 One policeman (McClane) and an electrician (Zeus Carver) were exposed to a different type of torture.
 They had to solve Simon's increasingly difficult logical tasks.
 Luckily, they were good matematicians and so they saved the world!

 One of the Simon's problem was to disarm the suitcase-bomb by placing exactly 4 gallons of water on the scale in the suitcase.
 But, McClane and Zeus were equiped with just two jugs of 5 and 3 gallons respectively.